SeveMonahan/SeveMonahan.github.io/README.md

 Notes:

+Edit Bash RC so os install works correcly by:

-YOU MUST EDIT THE BASHRC BEFORE INSTALLING ANY PROJECTS code ~/.bashrc
+code ~/.bashrc

-(Note: This should be .bashrc
+(Note: This should be .bashrc Placing this line on line 4:
+"export CHE_PROJECTS_ROOT=/workspace"
-export CHE_PROJECTS_ROOT=/workspace Should be in .bashrc )
+ Should be in .bashrc
+)

+Then, remember to restart the terminal, so that .bashrc is reloaded

 sudo apt-get install subversion